 Chronic Infection Management in Northwest Arkansas

-Coordinated long term care for chronic infections, recurrent infections, and immunocompromised patients in Fayetteville and Rogers.
+Coordinated long term care for chronic infections, recurrent infections, and immunocompromised patients in Fayetteville and across Northwest Arkansas.

 Who Benefits from Chronic Infection Management

 Some infections cannot be cured outright and require long term medical management.
 Others recur despite initial successful treatment.
-Patients we follow long term include people living with HIV, individuals with chronic Hepatitis B, patients with recurrent skin infections, organ transplant recipients on immunosuppression, patients with chronic osteomyelitis, those with prosthetic devices that have been infected and salvaged, people with recurrent urinary tract infections caused by resistant organisms, and patients with rare chronic infections like nontuberculous mycobacterial lung disease.
+Patients we follow long term include people with chronic osteomyelitis, those with prosthetic joints or implanted devices that have been infected and salvaged, organ transplant recipients on immunosuppression, patients with recurrent skin and soft tissue infections, people with recurrent urinary tract infections caused by resistant organisms, patients with chronic fungal infections, and patients with rare chronic infections like nontuberculous mycobacterial lung disease.
 Each population has unique monitoring needs that benefit from specialty oversight.

 Our Ongoing Care Model

 Chronic infection management is built on regular visits, consistent labs, and proactive adjustment of treatment as the patient's life and health change.
 We typically see chronic patients every three to six months for stable disease, more often when adjustments are needed.
 Each visit reviews symptoms, side effects, lab trends, and adherence.
-We screen for complications related to both the infection and its treatment, such as bone health for HIV patients on long term therapy, kidney function for patients on chronic antivirals, and liver imaging for patients with cirrhosis.
+We screen for complications related to both the infection and its treatment, such as kidney and liver function in patients on long term antibiotics, inflammatory markers that track response in bone and device infections, and signs that an infection may be recurring.
 The goal is to keep the patient as well as possible for as long as possible.

 Monitoring and Lab Surveillance

 Lab schedules are personalized to each patient and condition.
-HIV patients have viral load and CD4 checks plus a panel of metabolic and organ function tests.
-Chronic Hepatitis B patients need periodic ALT, viral load, and liver imaging or fibrosis scoring.
+Patients recovering from osteomyelitis or a salvaged prosthetic joint or device need periodic inflammatory markers such as ESR and CRP, along with imaging when indicated, to confirm the infection stays controlled.
 Transplant patients need periodic monitoring for opportunistic infections like CMV.
-Patients on suppressive antibiotics need periodic culture surveillance and watching for drug toxicity.
+Patients on long term suppressive antibiotics need periodic culture surveillance plus blood counts and kidney and liver function tests to watch for drug toxicity.
 We use the patient portal to share lab results promptly and explain what they mean.
 If a result needs immediate action, we call you directly rather than waiting for the next visit.

 Coordination with Primary Care and Other Specialists